KinveyApps/Kitchensink-Android/README.md

 Kitchensink-Android
 ===================

-This application provides an introduction to Version 2 of Kinvey's Android library.
+This application provides a compilation of various use-cases for Kinvey's Android library.

 Try features such as: